 The role of ASWB

 The Association of Social Work Boards is the nonprofit association dedicated to social work regulation.
-Our mission is to strengthen protection of the public by providing support and services to social work licensing boards in the United States and Canada.
+Our mission is to provide support and services to the social work regulatory community to advance safe, competent, and ethical practices to strengthen public protection.

 The association owns and maintains the social work licensing examinations that are used to test a social worker’s competence to practice ethically and safely.
 The association also developed and maintains a model practice act that offers regulatory bodies a resource for developing their own laws and regulations.
 These model regulations define standards of minimum social work competence, methods of fairly addressing consumer concerns, and a means of removing practitioners who do not adhere to the rules of professional practice.